PainfulDiodes/BeanPort/README.md

 This means that write-ready status may be stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set a little time after the FIFO's state changes.

-When the status changes from ready to not-ready, the target may send data thinking that the BeanPort is still ready.
-In this case the PIO FIFO is able to absorb one or two additional target writes so that no data is lost.
+When the status changes from ready to not-ready, the target may send data as the BeanPort is still showing as ready.
+In this case the PIO FIFO can absorb a couple of writes so that no data is lost.

 ## Hardware